 Strong brand and customer relationships.
 The Bank believes that it benefits from the Group's portfolio of leading brands in the Australian financial services industry and seeks to leverage the customer relationships of the Group to grow its business in Australia.
-The Bank also believes that it benefits from the Group's "One Suncorp" operating model, which encourages Group customers to hold multiple Group products, including the Bank's products such as deposits, transaction accounts and loans, and seeks to deepen relationships and strengthen loyalty to its brands and to facilitate access to the Group's products and services through the Marketplace.
-The Bank's strong brand and customer relationships are consistent with the Group's strategic priorities to "Elevate the customer", "Inspire our people" and "Drive momentum and growth".
-The new Stores are expected to enable the Bank to connect with the wider Group's customers and deepen the connection to the Bank - and, similarly, to enable the Bank to connect with its customers to deepen their connection to the Group - by offering solutions that meet their financial needs at every stage of their life.
-The Customer Marketplace function is expected to support the Bank in designing and delivering products for the Group's customers.
+The Bank also believes that it benefits from the Group's operating model, which encourages Group customers to hold multiple Group products, including the Bank's products such as deposits, transaction accounts and loans, and seeks to deepen relationships and strengthen loyalty to its brands and to facilitate access to the Group's products and services.
+The Bank's strong brand and customer relationships are consistent with the Group's strategic priorities to deliver a brilliant customer experience, drive digital capabilities and product innovation and to build an engaged and enabled people.
+The Stores are facilitating connections across the wider Group's customers by offering solutions that meet their financial needs at every stage of their life.